Girl killed after Land Rover crashes into Wimbledon primary school as driver arrested

 “Within 15 minutes of my arrival there were armed police response units here at the scene.”

-Stephen Hammond, the Conservative MP for Wimbledon, said the “major incident” happened on the last day of term.
+Stephen Hammond, the Conservative MP for Wimbledon, said the “major incident” happened on the last day of term when reports suggest a tea party was being held as the car plowed into the group.

 Writing on Twitter, he said he is “very concerned” to hear about the “major incident”, adding: “My thoughts and prayers go out to everyone at The Study.”